hasselmm/cmake-toolchain-arduino-cli/README.md

 [![ESP8266        ][ESP8266.svg]    ][ESP8266.yml]
 [![STM32 Nucleo 64][STM32.svg]      ][STM32.yml]

-This project is in early development.
-So far it's a fairly successful proof of concept.
+This project is in **early development**.
+So far nothing more than a fairly successful proof of concept.

 - There still are plenty of shorcuts and major FIXME comments in the scipts.
 - The toolchain only has been successfully tested with the Ninja generator so far.